helloerikaaa/APOD-ColorPalette/README.md

 ## 🧐 About <a name = "about"></a>

-This simple project intention is to create a small application using streamlit to generate a color palette for the current picture of the APOD (A picture of the day) service using NASA's API to retreive the images.
+Simple project to generate the color palette of the current picture of the APOD (A picture of the day) service using NASA's API to retreive the images.
+The application is deployed using streamlit.

 ## 🔖 Project structure